VishaL6i9/Image-Processing-Web-Appliction/README.md

 3. **Download the Processed Image**:
    - After processing the image, a thumbnail preview will be displayed.
    - Click the "Download Processed Image" link below the thumbnail to download the processed image.

+4. **View Image Processing History**:
+   - The application maintains a history of all image processing operations.
+   - You can revert to any previous state by clicking on the corresponding history item.

+5. **Error Handling**:
+   - If an error occurs during image upload or processing, an error message will be displayed using a Snackbar.

 ## Contributing